Donald De La Haye: Toronto Argonauts

 After years of advocating for an NFL team to sign him through his videos, De La Haye was signed by the Toronto Argonauts of the Canadian Football League on May 19, 2019.
 The signing resulted in over 15,000 new followers on the Argonauts' official Instagram account.
 He appeared in both preseason games, making his one field goal attempt from a distance of 16 yards, and recording one punt for 46 yards.
 De La Haye was signed to the practice roster to begin the season.
 Due to limits on American players allowed on the roster, the Argonauts later placed De La Haye on the Suspended list in order to allow him to be free of team obligations and continue to upload videos consistently, which, according to De La Haye, generated more income than being on the practice squad.

 De La Haye continued making YouTube videos that display him practicing kicks, in the ultimate goal of making the NFL.
-In 2021, De La Haye posted a video in which he got invited to work out for the NFL Scouting Combine.
+In 2021, De La Haye posted a video in which he was invited to work out for the NFL Scouting Combine.
 De La Haye also won the Kohls Pro Combine kickoff competition in 2021.